 Melbourne's Best Pork Rolls

-This is a search for Melbourne's Best Pork Roll (banh mi) 2013.
-In days gone by it was the pie or pasty for lunch.
+This is a search for Melbourne's Best Pork Roll.
+In days gone by it was the pie or pasty for lunch but now a pork roll rocks the lunch time light meal.
+We enjoy a banh mi but also Pickett's Deli rotisserie pork roll is sensational.

 Here are The World Loves Melbourne's best pork rolls in Melbourne (not in order):